bubenshchykov/ngrok/README.md

 ## Contributors

-Please run ```git update-index --assume-unchanged bin/ngrok``` to not override [ngrok stub](https://github.com/bubenshchykov/ngrok/blob/master/bin/ngrok) in your PR.
+Please run `git update-index --assume-unchanged bin/ngrok` to not override [ngrok stub](https://github.com/bubenshchykov/ngrok/blob/master/bin/ngrok) in your PR.
 Unfortunately it can't be gitignored.

 The test suite covers the basic usage without an authtoken, as well as features available for free and paid authtokens.
 You can supply your own tokens as environment variables, otherwise a warning is given and some specs are ignored (locally and in PR builds).
 GitHub Actions supplies real tokens to master branch and runs all specs always.

+## Upgrading to version 5

+Please read the [upgrade notes for the ngrok agent](https://ngrok.com/docs/guides/upgrade-v2-v3).
+Library specific changes are described below and there is more in the [CHANGELOG](./CHANGELOG.md):

+### Config

+The format and default location of the config file has changed.
+Please see the section on [upgrading your config file](#updating-config-for-ngrok-version-3) for more detail.

+### Connect options

+The `bind_tls` option is now `scheme`.
+When `bind_tls` was true (the default), ngrok agent version 2 would start two tunnels, one on `http` and one on `https`.
+Now, when `scheme` is set to `https` (the default), only an `https` tunnel will be created.
+To create both tunnels, you will need to pass `["http", "https"]` as the `scheme` option.

+The `auth` option, also available as `httpauth`, is now just `basic_auth`.
+Note also that the password for `basic_auth` must be between 8 and 128 characters long.

 ## Upgrading to version 4